-Summary results for the 25 prospects evaluated by MLL are included in Attachment 1.
+Summary results for the 20 prospects evaluated by MLL are included in Attachment 1.
 The prospect hydrocarbon volumes reported in Attachment 1 are gross volumes which were determined probabilistically and are adjusted for commercial risk.
 Commercial risk is the chance of commerciality (Pc) and is the product of the chance of discovery (Pg), and the chance of development.

 Five geologic risk factors were evaluated for each prospect within the licenses: source, seal, reservoir, timing/migration, and closure.
-The chance of discovery (Pg) is assessed based on the chance that all necessary components (reservoir, closure, seal, source, and timing) for a hydrocarbon accumulation are present and effective.
+Pg is assessed based on the chance that all necessary components (reservoir, closure, seal, source, and timing) for a hydrocarbon accumulation are present and effective.
 The discovery is judged successful if the well(s) have penetrated a hydrocarbon accumulation(s) with sufficient volume to flow to the surface at a measurable rate and justify completion.
 Since these five chance factors are independent and all five must be present and effective for a successful outcome, the overall Pg is calculated as the product of the five factors.
 For example, if all five chance factors are judged to have a 50 percent chance of success, the result for the prospect would be a chance of discovery of 3.125 percent.

 Given that a discovery is made, the full distribution of the range of uncertainty in potentially recoverable hydrocarbons will include some outcomes that are below the economic threshold for a commercially viable project.
 The probability of being above that economic threshold is used to define the chance of development.
 Therefore, the chance of commerciality (Pc) is calculated by multiplying the chance of discovery (Pg) by the chance of development.
 The distribution of potential outcomes is then recomputed for the "success case" or for a discovery that is larger than the economic threshold.
-The resulting chance of commerciality (Pc) is then multiplied by the mean value from the "success case" resource distribution to determine the risked mean resource value.
+The mean value from the "success case" resource distribution is multiplied by the chance of commerciality to determine the risked mean resource value.